 Occlupanid specimens are submitted from all over the world and are carefully categorized and described before being input into the HORG database.
 Occlupanid imagery courtesy of John Daniel.

 John first became interested in the thorny complexities of taxonomy while working on an art project as an undergraduate sculpture student at UC Santa Cruz.
-While researching a diagram of an invertebrate he had sourced as reference for the piece, he discovered research papers of taxonomists arguing about the correct categorization for the invertebrate.
+While researching a diagram of a homolozoan, a prehistoric invertebrate, he had sourced as reference for the piece, he discovered research papers of taxonomists arguing about the correct categorization for the species.
 “People were really angry,” he remembers, “It was from these scientific journals in the 1800’s, and people were just taking it incredibly personally.
 And all this passion over this tiny thing really struck me.”

 The word occlupanid is drawn from the Latin verb occludere, which means to close, and pan, or panis, which is the Latin root for bread.
 Since the institution’s founding, HORG has documented over 270 of the specimens.
 HORG’s classification system categorizes occlupanids according to the shape of their oral groove.
 There is the expansive Archignathidae family, whose simple, spade-like groove makes it one of the most commonly found in the wilds of supermarkets across the world.
 Or, if you’re looking for something more funky, there is the distinctive Novenocentridae family, whose name means “nine points”, and is used to describe the nine “sharp dental processes” or petals that form the specimen’s large, tree-reminiscent oral groove.